 The Center, established in 2004, was the brainchild of NASBA's president, David Costello, who became concerned about the negative publicity that the accounting profession and business in general were receiving following the Justice Department's case against Arthur Andersen and the firm's high-profile fraudulent clients.
-Realizing that the media was focusing on these few high-profile cases, Costello envisioned an organization that would focus on the great majority of corporations and managers who were acting
+Realizing that the media was focusing on these few high-profile cases, Costello envisioned an organization that would focus on the great majority of corporations and managers who were acting in an ethical manner.

-Milton Brown (New Jersey), Past Chair of both NASBA and NSA, has been the volunteer chair of the NASBA Center for the Public Trust since its founding in 2004. in an ethical manner.
 A NASBA staff member, NASBA's Business Initiatives Director Lisa Axisa, was selected to spearhead the start-up of the Center.
 With a strong background in public relations, Axisa came to the Center as the key staff person then working with the Examination Review Board and one who had inaugurated the CPE Sponsor Registry.
 Milton Brown (New Jersey) has been the volunteer chair of the Center since its founding.